DM-BiC-Lab/Code-and-Data-for-CMP-discovery/README.md

-# Source and Data for CMP discovery
+# Code and Data for CMP discovery

 Source code and data used for the paper "Efficient discovery of frequently co-occurring mutations in a sequence database